treyhendrix/fairywren-nonbreeding-behavior/Scripts/RBFW3_R_Code.md

-R Code for Behavioural differences between ornamented and unornamented male Red-backed Fairywrens (*Malurus melanocephalus*) in the nonbreeding season
+R Code for “Behavioural differences between ornamented and unornamented male Red-backed Fairywrens (*Malurus melanocephalus*) in the nonbreeding season”
 ================
 Trey C. Hendrix
-Updated on 15 February 2023
+Updated on 19 February 2023

 - <a href="#required-packages" id="toc-required-packages">Required
   Packages</a>